 Today, it is again time for a film review, and so we would like to present you Gosford Park by Robert Altman and Julian Fellowes.
 The film was nominated for 7 Oscars.
 It is an entertaining murder mystery with an excellent cast, which is a study of the British class system in the 1930’s with all its intricacies, problems and infidelities.
 As you have likely guessed, we will focus on the 1930’s period clothing worn by the male actors.

 Interestingly, in the opening scene, we can spot a yellow Rolls Royce just like in of our last movie!
 It belongs to Lady Trentham, a snobbish, and often sarcastic member of the British upper class.
 She is fabulously personified by Maggie Smith, a Downton Abbey alumni, who acts with superb wit and utterly personifies the derision of her class.
 Of course, her newly hired Scottish maid, Mary Maceachran (Kelly MacDonald, also

-known from Boardwalk Empire,) must wait in the pouring rain for her mistress to enter the car before she can hop on.
-I found that to be a very characteristic scene of the movie as well as the upper class system in Britain at the time – everything evolved around the few masters.
+Known from Boardwalk Empire,) must wait in the pouring rain for her mistress to enter the car before she can hop on.
+It was a very characteristic scene of the movie and the upper-class system in Britain at the time – everything evolved around the few masters.

 The mansion, as well as its guests, are filled with expectations, jealousy, lust, and fear.
 For the most part, Mary indirectly guides us through these intricacies of the system by observing and questioning the people she meets.

 The Gosford Park Characters

 Gosford Park is set on an English countryside estate during a shooting weekend in November 1932.
 It is hosted by Sir William McCordle, (Michael Gambon) a prosperous factory owner and his wife, Lady Sylvia, (Kristin Scott Thomas).
 He seems to be a rather strange fellow who is interested only in guns and his dog, but foremost in his affairs with all kinds of women, including almost the entire household staff.
 Lady Sylvia, on the other hand, has sensed these infidelities, and she always seems open to an affair herself whenever the opportunity arises.